kubernetes-retired/multi-tenancy/benchmarks/kubectl-mtb/README.md

 ```bash
 $ kubectl-mtb run benchmarks -n "namespace" --as "user impersonation"
 ```
 You can mention the profile level of the  benchmark using `-p` flag.
-Users can switch to development mode by passing **debug** arg to `-v` flag.
+Users can switch to development mode by passing `--debug` or `-d` flag.

 Example: